jomorespi/underscores-sass-tailwind/README.md

-# Underscores + SASS + Tailwind
+# SASS + TailwindCSS setup for Underscores WP Theme

 ## What and why
 [Underscores WP Theme](https://underscores.me/) allows you to download a sassified copy, which uses SCSS.
-That's pretty cool, but I prefer [SASS](https://sass-lang.com/) instead of SCSS.
-And I'm used to work with [TailwindCSS](https://tailwindcss.com/).
+But, if you prefer [SASS](https://sass-lang.com/) instead of SCSS and you are used to work with [TailwindCSS](https://tailwindcss.com/), you'll need to spend some time changing the syntax of the Underscores files to SASS and integrating TailwindCSS into the project.

-For that reason, I spent some time changing the syntax of the Underscores files to SASS and integrating TailwindCSS into the project.
+That's it.

 ## How
 1. Downloaded a sassified copy of [Underscores](https://underscores.me/)